 Like most Downtown Las Vegas casinos, the parking options are limited and few and far between.
 There is no parking structure associated with Golden Gate so you will have to find a nearby surface lot, which typically costs around $10-$15.
 There is also a parking structure at the nearby Golden Nugget.
 The hotel advertises free valet parking as well but it is not clear if you need to be a guest of the hotel or not, however, that is likely the case.

 The floor has a small amount of table game options including Blackjack, Craps, Let It Ride, Three Card Poker and Ultimate Texas Hold’em.
-There are other notable table games missing such as Baccarat and Roulette.
+There are other notable table games missing such as Baccarat.
 Overall, the floor is decent and you can easily find $5 games running.
 It would not be our first choice to gamble at due to the loud atmosphere and mediocre dealers.